JorgeAnalyst/1/README.md

   --,[SizeUnitMeasureCode]
   --,[EnglishProductName]
   p.[SpanishProductName] AS Nombre,
-  ps.SpanishProductSubcategoryName AS [Sub Categoría],  -->Se unió desde la tabla de Sub Categoría pc.SpanishProductCategoryName AS Categoría,  -->Se unió dese la tabla de Categoría --,[FrenchProductName]
+  ps.SpanishProductSubcategoryName AS [Sub Categoría], pc.SpanishProductCategoryName AS Categoría,
+  --,[FrenchProductName]
   --,[StandardCost]
   --,[FinishedGoodsFlag]